vmware-tanzu/tanzu-dev-portal/content/practices/outcome-oriented-roadmap/index.md

    Remind the team that this doesn’t have to be a perfect or final guess on value and effort—this is roughly what the team thinks, based on what is known at the time.

    {{% callout %}}
-   Tip: Sometimes customer value and business value conflict; for example, in dating sites customers might find it more valuable to meet the right person as soon as possible, while the business might find it more valuable to keep them on the platform slightly longer.
+   **Tip**: Sometimes customer value and business value conflict; for example, in dating sites customers might find it more valuable to meet the right person as soon as possible, while the business might find it more valuable to keep them on the platform slightly longer.
 In these cases, get the product stakeholders to prioritize one of those and make very explicit whose value they are prioritizing.
    {{% /callout %}}

    At this point, you should have a 2x2 grid that shows something about **what the value** is and **how valuable** you think an outcome is, how much **effort/ease** it will take to build, and how **confident** you are that this outcome is needed.